This article was last updated on January 23

-However there are a number of tax payers who have filed their taxes, but are still waiting to receive their refund.
-This is likely due to internal processing delays at the IRS, new health care legislation reporting or due to inaccurately filed returns (so double check before filing!).
+However there are always a number of tax payers who file their taxes on time, but are still waiting to receive their refund.
+This is likely due to internal processing delays at the IRS, stimulus and new legislation updates or due to inaccurately filed returns (so double check before filing!).
 This article provides options on where to get details on your refund status or delay.

 |Some useful IRS Phone Numbers to Get More Information on Your Return and/or Refund|